rust-lang/rust/src/doc/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 Evaluation would get stuck in an infinite recursion.
 A query like this would not be very useful either.
 However, sometimes certain kinds of invalid user input can result in queries being called in a cyclic way.
-The query engine includes a check for cyclic invocations of queries with the same input aguments.
+The query engine includes a check for cyclic invocations of queries with the same input arguments.
 And, because cycles are an irrecoverable error, will abort execution with a "cycle error" message that tries to be human readable.